 - Wu in Star Bridge initially talks like this ("No killee poor Chinee boy!").
 Until Horn calls him on the act by noting that Wu's parrot speaks perfect English.
 From then on, Wu does as well.

-- Rucka Rucka Ali's Song Parody "I'm A Korean", in addition to playing Interchangeable Asian Cultures for all its worth, is sung entirely in this style.
+- Rucka Rucka Ali's Song Parody "I'm A Korean",note in addition to playing Interchangeable Asian Cultures for all its worth, is sung entirely in this style.

 - Invoked in Utada Hikaru's song Dirty Desire where she sings "In my fantasies I love you long time".
 Presumably she has N-Word Privileges.

 - Parodied at the end of Allan Sherman's song "Lotsa Luck", where he sings thus...

 When you buy a tape recorder of the automatic kind,

 Lotsa luck, pal, lotsa luck.